divio/divio-cloud-docs/reference/configuration-environment-variables.rst

 addon, as different versions of the packages will assume different variables and settings):

-Our UWSGI application gateway also :ref:`recognises environment variables
+Our uWSGI application gateway also :ref:`recognises environment variables
 <uwsgi-configuration>` that commence ``UWSGI_``.